Social commerce strategies: from browsing to buying on social media

 Fashion retailer - Instagram Shopping

-An Antwerp clothing boutique increased their online sales by 300% through the strategic use of Instagram Shopping and influencer partnerships.
+An Antwerp clothing boutique increased their online sales by 300% through strategic use of Instagram Shopping and influencer partnerships.
 Their secret: authentic content and a strong focus on local micro-influencers.

-Food & beverage - TikTok goes viral
+Food & beverage - TikTok viral

 A Belgian chocolatier went viral on TikTok with behind-the-scenes videos of their handmade chocolate.
 This resulted in a 500% increase in online orders within three months.